Medicare Part A

 Medicare Part A will cover home health care when your doctor orders these services for you.
 Services are coordinated through a health care agency.

-This doesn’t include around-the-clock in-home care or assistance with tasks of everyday living such as bathing, dressing or using the bathroom.
+This doesn’t include round-the-clock, in-home care or assistance with tasks of everyday living such as bathing, dressing or using the bathroom.

 - Part-time or intermittent skilled nursing